leanprover-community/lean4game/doc/running_locally.md

 3.  **Editing Files** *(everytime)*:<br/>
     After editing some Lean files in VSCode, open VSCode's terminal (View > Terminal) and run `lake build`.
 Now you can reload your browser to see the changes.

-### Errors

-* If you don't get the pop-up, you might have disabled them and you can reenable it by running the `remote-containers.showReopenInContainerNotificationReset` command in vscode.
-* If the starting the container fails, in particular with a message `Error: network xyz not found`, you might have deleted stuff from docker via your shell.
-Try deleting the container and image explicitely in VSCode (left side, "Docker" icon).
-Then reopen vscode and let it rebuild the container. (this will again take some time)
-* On a working dev container setup, http://localhost:3000 should directly redirect you to http://localhost:3000/#/g/local/game, try if the latter is accessible.

 ## Codespaces